cloudfoundry/diego-design-notes/migrating-to-diego.md

 Diego does health checks [differently compared to the DEAs](#health-checks).
 With Diego `cf push APP_NAME --no-routes` only skips creating and binding a route for the application.
 It does not tell Diego which type of health check to perform.

 By default, Diego does the same port-based health check that the DEA performs.
 If your applcation does *not* listen on a port (e.g. you are pushing a resque worker) then Diego will never see the application come up and will eventually mark it as crashed.
-In thsese cases you must tell Diego to perform no health check:
+In these cases you must tell Diego to perform no health check:

 ```
 cf set-health-check APPLICATION_NAME none